 Budgetary expenditures (that is, disbursements and encumbrances) may not exceed appropriations at the fund level of control, and appropriations may not exceed estimated resources.
 The Board of Trustees must annually approve appropriation measures and subsequent amendments.
-The County Budget Commission must also approve the annual appropriation measure.
+The County Budget Commission also reviews the annual appropriation measure.
 Unencumbered appropriations lapse at year end.